luis-olmedo-me/term-o/README.md

 ## Introduction

-This browser extension aims to provide a powerful terminal, easy to use where you can handle your browser as you please.
+TERM-O is a powerful and user-friendly browser extension that provides a terminal-like interface directly in your Chrome browser.
+Manage your browsing experience efficiently with command line commands.

 ## Installation

 Clone the repo:

 ```
-git clone git@github.com:olmedoluis/term-o.git term-o
+git clone git@github.com:luis-olmedo-me/term-o.git term-o
 ```

-Set git to track your own repository instead of this one:
+Open the downloaded folder:

 ```
-git remote set-url --delete origin git@github.com:olmedoluis/term-o.git # Remove old origin
-git remote set-url --add origin https://github.com/olmedoluis/term-o # Add new origin
+cd term-o
 ```

 Install dependencies:

 ```
-npm install # or yarn install
+yarn install
 ```

 ## Usage